AlessioTonioni/AlessioTonioni.github.io/_pages/about.md

 ## News
 __2019__:
   * After 3.5 wonderful years at the Computer Vision Lab of Bologna it's time to move on, from July I will start a collaboration with the computer vision team of Federico Tombari at Google Zurich!
 So long Bologna, and thank you for all the fish!
+  * My Phd thesis is finally online and provided with open access by UniBO [link](http://amsdottorato.unibo.it/8970/).
   * I will be at CVPR 2019 to present our two works on stereo depth estimation: [Real-time self-adaptive deep Stereo (Oral+Poster+Demo)](publication/realTime)  and [Learning To Adapt for Stereo (Poster)](publication/L2A).
 See you there!
   * Me, [__Matteo Poggi__](https://vision.disi.unibo.it/~mpoggi/) and __Oscar Rahnama__ will be on the 22nd of May at BMVA meeting on High-Performance Computing for Computer Vision to present our recent works on efficient depth estimation.
 See you there!
   * We have just released our last work where we show how it is possible to transform deep representation across domains and tasks.
 I believe it is a really exciting and under developed research field, check it out!
 [Learning Across Tasks and Domains](publication/ATDT)